lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 I turn to topic modelling as a way to move “laterally”: if I can only query attributes which every archive records, I can’t query anything at all.

+### reading ###

+I plan to read for two major kinds of information, both of which will form the “lit review” section of chapter two.
+For each work I read, I will record the following:

+Numbers against which I can compare my findings:

+- Titles per year

+- Authors, signed vs unsigned

+- Authors, female vs male vs unknown

+- Publication location

+Assumptions against which I can compare my methodology:

+- Treatment of reprints

+- Circulation assumptions

+- Excluded categories

+- Genre ontology